DogPawHat/portfolio-site/src/content/blog/notes-on-activity-component.md

 heroImage: "/blog-placeholder-3.jpg"
 ---

-I was playing around with the [Activity](https://react.dev/reference/react/Activity) component from React 19.2 over the weekend inbetween talks at React Alecante.
-It's a fun little component that will pre-render components that are offscreen, at a lower priority then onscreen components, and they make some prefetching patterns.
-Lets see what it can do.
+I was playing around with the [Activity](https://react.dev/reference/react/Activity) component from React 19.2 over the weekend in between talks at React Alicante.
+It's a fun little component that will pre-render components that are offscreen, at a lower priority than onscreen components, and they make some prefetching patterns.
+Let's see what it can do.

 ## Using with Tanstack Query